de-mux/Moon-Pi-2/README.md

 ### Setup Raspberry Pi

 1. Burn an image onto an SD card, such as Raspberry Pi OS Lite 32-bit (no need for "full" version or 64-bit).
-You may want to configure the image with WiFi credentials, a hostname, SSH access, etc.
+You should configure the image with "moon" as the username, WiFi credentials, a hostname (like moonpi), SSH access enabled, etc.
 1. Connect the PiSugar power supply to the Raspberry Pi according to the [official instructions](https://github.com/PiSugar/PiSugar/wiki/PiSugar2).
 1. Plug the SD card into the Pi, fire it up, and run some installs: